muneebzafarqureshi/muneebzafarqureshi/README.md

-- 👋 Hi, I’m @muneebzafarqureshi and I am an Electrical Engineer but fond of learning programming stuff.
+- 👋 Hi, I’m @muneebzafarqureshi and I am an ELECTRICAL ENGINEER / PYTHON DEVELOPER and fond of learning programming stuff.
 - 👀 I’m interested in A.I, Data Science, Machine Learning, Front-End-Development and Back-End-Development.
 - 🌱 I’m currently learning Deep Learning, React.js, Data Analysis and Visualization.
 - 💞️ I’m looking to collaborate on Data Science and A.I.